Ems Ukaz: Effectiveness of the ban

 The Ems Ukaz significantly limited the development of Ukrainian culture in Russia.
 The Hromada association, which had about 100 members before the ukaz, had only 14 after it, and in 1900 it was still only 25.
-The Ukrainian was excluded from education at every level.
+The Ukrainian language was excluded from education at every level.
 No press, scientific papers or modern, ambitious literature were published in the Ukrainian language.
 The Ukrainian language was slowly becoming the language of the lower, uneducated masses.

 Nonetheless according to Ukrainian historian George Shevelov a plan to silence and annihilate Ukrainian literature failed completely.
 Books in Ukrainian were still published in the Russian Empire, albeit in the Russian alphabet and often after many years of effort.
-The Kievskaya Starina editors owned a bookstore with Ukrainian books in Kyiv.
+The Kievskaia Starina editors owned a bookstore with Ukrainian books in Kyiv.
 In 1898, the Moscow-based Charitable Society for the Publication of Inexpensive Books for General Use began printing Ukrainian books for the Ukrainian peasantry.
-In 1903, Kiev Governor-General Mikhail Dragomirov allowed Kievskaya Starina to publish fiction in Ukrainian.
+In 1903, Kiev Governor-General Mikhail Dragomirov allowed Kievskaia Starina to publish fiction in Ukrainian.

 The ban on the import of Ukrainian newspapers and books into Russia has been similarly ineffective.
 Ukrainian newspapers published in Galicia had numerous subscribers in Russian Ukraine (Zorja, for example, had 400 subscribers in 1890-1896).